dagainz/Correlator/docs/index.md

 ## Limitations and known issues

 - Lots.
-This is a proof of concept, and early in the development lifecycle.
-Bugs are plenty and things change often.
+This is a proof of concept
 - Single thread.
 - Virtually no exception handling.
 - The syslog server services a single connection.
-- This has yet to see any full time use, although this will change soon, after this release
 - The event system has no retry capability.
 Its fire-and-forget.
-- Development sways between the Correlator Core, Syslog Server, Logfile processor, and a private implementation of Correlator customized to monitor a proprietary product.
-Some parts are lagging behind others.